PolusAI/bfio/docs/source/Examples/Converter.rst

     br.close()

-Behind the scenes, what happens is that JPype starts Java and loads the BioFormats jar.
+Behind the scenes, what happens is that JPype starts Java and loads the Bioformats jar.
 If Java is not installed, the above code will raise an error.

 ..
 Note::

-    To manually start Java and load the necessary jar files, you can call ``import bfio; bfio.start()``.
-JPype will automatically shut down Java when all Java processes are completed.

-    Currently, the mechanism for automatically starting Java is not thread safe.
+    Currently, the mechanism for starting Java is likely not thread safe.
-    When using ``threading``, make sure to call ``bfio.start()`` first.

 ~~~~~~~~~~~~~~~~~~~
 Using the BioReader